Breastfeeding Your Baby

 Milk let-down and engorgement can feel uncomfortable, but breastfeeding should not be painful.
 If you develop breast problems whilst breastfeeding, this may be because you have a blocked duct or are developing mastitis.
 You need to try to identify the problem, and could speak with your doctor, midwife, health visitor or breastfeeding counsellor.

-- Allowing the baby to pause when feeding without having to repeat latching on.
+- Allowing your baby to pause when feeding without having to repeat latching on.

-- Triggering the baby's sucking reflex where nipples are inverted or not pliable enough to be drawn in (over time, the mother’s nipples will become more pliable).
+- Triggering your baby's sucking reflex where nipples are inverted or not pliable enough to be drawn in (over time, the mother’s nipples will become more pliable).

 - Persuading a baby who has had bottles and refuses the breast to feed, as the nipple shield feels similar to a bottle nipple.